 “It’s tailored to your goals and objectives as well as your own situation.
 Now, for some people, it might be that all they want is a bit of simple information about the fund that they’re in.
 And that’s fine.
 There are no problems with that.

-“I think the danger comes if people think that they're getting comprehensive advice and what they’re getting is just this very limited service.
-Comprehensive advice is intensive, there's no getting away from it, but it's also a service that is tailored to you, and we believe will give you a much better outcome than just that single purpose advice.”
+“I think the danger comes if people think that they’re getting comprehensive advice and what they’re getting is just this very limited service.
+Comprehensive advice is intensive, there’s no getting away from it, but it’s also a service that is tailored to you, and we believe will give you a much better outcome than just that single-purpose advice.”

-She acknowledged that there are a lot of consumers that are struggling to actually access advice due to the much lower number of financial advisers remaining in the profession, but “people need a bit more than just what investment options do I have available to me”.
+She acknowledged that there are a lot of consumers who are struggling to actually access advice due to the much lower number of financial advisers remaining in the profession, but “people need a bit more than just what investment options do I have available to me”.

 “It’s being referred to as the missing middle, and that’s the vast majority of Australians that have a need for a bit of help, and that is not available at the moment.
 So this new set of legislation that we hope to see soon is called Delivering Better Financial Outcomes, tranche two, and we’re hoping to see that legislation coming through soon, and that will add another type of advice to the equation.